couchbase/kv_engine/docs/rbac.md

 keys:

 * `collections` An object containing all of the collections the user have access to.
-The key is the collection id, and the value is a collection object (see below).
+The key is the collection id written in hex (preferred with a 0x prefix), and the value is a collection object (see below).

 * `privileges` The privileges the user have to this scope